top of page

 4. Layer with Texture (Not Patterns)

-Mix different fabrics like:
+Mix and match different fabrics such as:

-• Linen and knit sweaters
+• Cozy sweaters

 5. Keep Footwear Simple

-Stick to clean, neutral shoes that go with the vibe.Think: boots, sandals, loafers, or even barefoot (especially for beach or grassy sessions).
-Try to avoid sneakers with bright colors or logos unless they’re part of your family's everyday story.
+Stick to clean, neutral shoes that fit the vibe you’re going for.
+Think: boots, sandals, loafers, or even barefoot (ideal for beach or grassy sessions).
+Avoid sneakers with bright colors or logos unless they reflect your family's everyday story.

 6. Plan Ahead — and Try Everything On